Research: Interactive Installations

 SIGGRAPH, 2005 .

-Shown in Argentina, This installation by REMAP's Fabian Wagmister establishes interactive relations between the processes and developments of science and technology and the quotidien context in which the residents of Buenos Aires live.
-In its structure and functionality, the work appears like a mirror that, in addition to reflecting the habitual, reveals the technological structures and their influence on our cultural identity.
+Shown in Argentina, this installation by REMAP's Fabian Wagmister established interactive relations between the processes and developments of science and technology and the quotidien context in which the residents of Buenos Aires live.
+In its structure and functionality, the work appeared like a mirror that, in addition to reflecting the habitual, revealed the technological structures and their influence on our cultural identity.

-A multi-screen environment explores the intimate relationship between two modes of communication as one travels through the Pampas region in Argentina.
-Created by Fabian Wagmister with interactive media systems by Jeff Burke, this interactive media environment reflects the transference of people’s communicational needs into the public space and how others experience them.
-Viewers’ bodies control the sound mixing, switches of videos and a series of digital zooms on the individual screens, creating a dynamic collective collage of audiovisuals.
+A multi-screen environment explored the intimate relationship between two modes of communication as one traveled through the Pampas region of Argentina.
+Created by Fabian Wagmister with interactive media systems by Jeff Burke, this interactive media environment reflected the transference of people’s communicational needs (and how others experience them) into the public space.
+Viewers’ bodies controlled the sound mixing, switches of videos and a series of digital zooms on the individual screens, creating a dynamic collective collage of audiovisuals.

 This video installation by Peter Wollen, Kevin Fisher, and Jeff Burke explored the materiality of digital compression and analog film, based on Peter Wollen's 1977 film of the same name.